open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ```

-As you can see there is an info log line for the `tracemock` receiver which means the component is responding correctly to the `Shutdown()` event.
+As you can see there is an info log line for the `tailtracer` receiver which means the component is responding correctly to the `Shutdown()` event.
-In the next section you will learn more about the OTel Trace data model so the `tracemock` receiver can finally generate traces!
+In the next section you will learn more about the OTel Trace data model so the `tailtracer` receiver can finally generate traces!

 ## The Collector's Trace Data Model